GiselleMR/page-turner/README.md

 - I would like users to be able follow their friends and see what they are reading.
 - I would like for the google API to be abel to view more than books about "flowers".
 Right now users can only search the key work "flower"
+- I would like users to be able to remove thier review and have their user name associated with ther review